JC3P0/Bitburner/README.md

 ### endNode.js

-The `endNode.js` script is designed to locate and backdoor the World Daemon server (`w0r1d_d43m0n`) to complete a BitNode.
-It checks if the player's hacking level is sufficient before attempting to backdoor the server.
+The endNode.js script is designed to locate and prepare the World Daemon server (w0r1d_d43m0n) for backdoor installation to complete a BitNode.
+It runs the necessary cracking programs to gain root access and then connects you directly to the server, allowing you to manually install the backdoor.
+This script requires access to the Singularity API functions, which are unlocked by completing BitNode 4: The Singularity.
+These functions enable the script to connect to servers and perform the necessary actions programmatically.

 ### autoHacknet.js